The importance of assessing speech and language

 It’s particularly aimed at SENCOs, Class Teachers and Support Staff.

-Wendy received great feedback from SENCOs who watched her LIVE broadcast
+Wendy received great feedback from SENCOs and others who watched her LIVE broadcast

 “Lots of great ideas, many thanks.
 The link to really useful resources was so helpful.
 Finding resources to identify speech, language and communication needs and ways to help and support children move forward was really useful.”